drkrillo/docs/creator/rewards/api.md

 ### Beneficiary Signature

 If your users interact with the dispenser directly within your scene, consider enabling the **Beneficiary Signature** flag on your dispenser.
-This flag requires users to sign the request using the \[@decentraland/SignedFetch]\(\{{< ref "/contributor/runtime/modules/signed\_fetch.md" >\}}) module, ensuring that the user requesting the wearable or emote owns the associated Ethereum address.
+This flag requires users to sign the request using the [@decentraland/SignedFetch](..//contributor/runtime/modules/signed\_fetch.md) module, ensuring that the user requesting the wearable or emote owns the associated Ethereum address.

 For dispensers with this flag enabled, you'll need to make a slight modification to your code, as shown below: